Seminars, training workshops and assistance missions

 Mr Jan Jambon, Vice Prime-Minister and Minister of Security and Interior of Belgium, and Ambassador Astrid Emilie Helle, Permanent Representative of Norway to the Council of Europe, Chair of the Rapporteurs Group on Democracy of the Committee of Ministers opened the Conference.
 Mr Gianni Buquicchio, President of the Venice Commission, participated in the opening panel as well.
 Several of the European Union’s institutions including the European Parliament and the European External Action Service also attended, as well as the Organisation for Security and Co-operation in Europe/Office for Democratic Institutions and Human Rights (OSCE/ODIHR), the Organization of American States, the Association of European Election Officials (ACEEEO), International IDEA and other institutions active in the electoral field.

-The 13th European Conference of Electoral Management Bodies will take place on 14-15 April 2016 in Bucharest, Romania.
+The 13th European Conference of Electoral Management Bodies took place on 14-15 April 2016 in Bucharest, Romania.

 Electoral assistance missions